ForEvolve/bootstrap-dark/readme.md

 ## bootstrap-${default}-prefers-${specific}.css

-Those two stylesheets leverage the `prefers-color-scheme` CSS media query.
+Added in version 1.2 (preview) and 2.0, the stylesheets `bootstrap-dark-prefers-light.css` and `bootstrap-light-prefers-dark.css` leverage the `prefers-color-scheme` CSS media query and allow a default color scheme followed by a preferred color scheme.

-They are a combination of two CSS.
+Technically, they are a combination of two CSS.
 Their high-level structure looks like the following:

 ```css